 Standard pest control practices prevent wasps from flocking around cameras.
 Turn off the LED lights, wrap a flea collar around the camera base, spray insect repellent around your establishment, and hang dryer sheets near the camera.

 Are you having trouble connecting Alexa to your security cameras?
-Security Forward has you covered!
+SIA Online has you covered!
 Read our quick piece on setting up an Alexa-integrated security camera system.

 Quick Ways to Prevent Wasps from Blocking Security Cameras

 Before you turn to professional exterminators, we encourage trying DIY methods to drive away pests.
 Here are some quick, easy tips to control wasp activity.

 - Hang dryer sheets on cameras with a rubber band.
 These sheets emit a strong odor that wasps cannot stand.

 - Turn off the LED lights.
 LED lights stimulate insect activity, although wasps are more attracted to magnetic fields.

 - Hang a flea collar on your camera base.
 Yes, hanging a regular flea collar around your mounted camera will keep wasps away from it.